 Last Dunes Standing in Antioch

 There is so much to do in and around Pittsburg, California.
-Especially as a resident of the Delta Hawaii 55+ active lifestyle community.
-Since our community is in Pittsburg you have easy access to an entire array of things to do, entertainment, restaurants, shopping, marinas, and more.
+As a resident the Delta Hawaii in Pittsburg, you have easy access to things to do.
+Entertainment, restaurants, shopping, marinas, and more.
 Delta Hawaii enjoys unrivaled popularity with active adults.
 You’ll also find the unexpected right in your own backyard, for instance, the Antioch Dunes.

-Antioch Dunes National Wildlife Refuge is the only national wildlife refuge in the country established to protect endangered plants and insects.
-The Antioch Dunes Evening Primrose, the Contra Costa Wallflower, and the Lange’s Metalmark butterfly.
-Antioch Dunes Refuge supports the last known populations of these exclusive wonders.
+Antioch Dunes National Wildlife Refuge is the only national wildlife refuge in the country established to protect endangered plants and insects like The Antioch Dunes Evening Primrose, the Contra Costa Wallflower, and the Lange’s Metalmark butterfly.
+Antioch Dunes Refuge supports the last known populations of these wonders.

 This is extraordinary considering the expansion by development and industry surrounding the area.
-The 55-acre refuge was created in 1980, once part of a larger sand dune system that stretched two miles along the southern bank of the San Joaquin River east of the City of Antioch, California.
+The 55-acre refuge was created in 1980.
+It was once part of a larger sand dune system, one that stretched two miles along the southern bank of the San Joaquin River east of the City of Antioch, California.

 The dunes were formed by ancient deposits of glacial sands carried downriver from the Sierra Nevada.
 Over thousands of years, ocean winds and bay tides slowly shaped these wind-blown sands into dunes.
 Large-scale sand mining and industrial development fragmented the sand dune habitat until only a small portion of the original ecosystem remained.
-What is left today are two disjunction parcels containing sand dunes varying up to 50 feet high.
+What is left today are two disjunction parcels containing sand dunes of many sizes, some up to 50 feet high!

-Isolation of these dunes resulted in the development of species of plants and insects that were found nowhere else in the world.
+Isolation has resulted in the development of plants and insects species that are found nowhere else in the world.
 Due to the sensitivity of the habitats and the endangered species, the refuge is not open to unsupervised use by the public.
-However, refuge staff and local educators conduct on-site environmental education efforts by conducting guided tours on a monthly basis.
+However, refuge staff and local educators conduct on-site environmental education.
+These education efforts are usually in the form of guided tours on a monthly basis.
 Volunteers also regularly assist refuge staff with habitat restoration projects and endangered species surveys.